-Despite a shaky start, International Traveller reader Rebecca Prince finally ticks off a bucket list item in Turkey.
+Despite a shaky start, one of our long-time International Traveller readers finally ticks off a bucket list item in Turkey.

-Having taken ill with an inconveniently timed cold I have been limited in my zest for exploring Göreme’s nooks on foot.
+Having taken ill with an inconveniently timed cold I have been limited in my zest for exploring Göreme on foot.

-However, yesterday marked the occasion of the one thing I had promised myself to do whilst away on this solo journey – hot air ballooning.
+However, yesterday marked the occasion of the one thing I had promised myself to do whilst away on this solo journey – hot air ballooning in Cappadocia.

 Apart from the fact that my head was feeling like a swollen, throbbing useless lump, I was also concerned by rumours I had heard regarding the dangers of hot air ballooning.
 After the haze of sleepiness had worn off a little I managed to push these negatives aside and soon I was on my way to our take-off point.